hajimen/p2ppcb_software/p2ppcb_ntcs/ReadMe.md

 It is quite rare.

 But in the real world, sometimes "quite rare" is not enough.
 The accessory cap ensures the reliability.
-When you finish an operation test with VIA, apply the caps on the contacts.
+When you finish an operation test successfully, apply the caps on the contacts.
 Long nose pliers will help you.

 CAUTION: Once you apply a cap, you cannot remove it without damaging the contact-to-socket assembly.
 Check the operation carefully before applying.